5 Best Vlogging Cameras And Tools For 2022 – Vlogging Kit

 Why I believe audio is so important, viewers can forgive video that’s slightly off in video quality, but with bad audio, you will have them switching to a different channel in seconds.

-Another vlogging tool to think about adding to your vlogging kit is something to support your vlogging camera.
-I would suggest a good gimbal that can keep things steady when recording handheld and a tripod for more stationary shots.
+Something to support your vlogging camera is another vlogging tool to consider adding to your vlogging kit.
+I’d recommend a good gimbal to keep things steady when recording handheld, as well as a tripod for more stationary shots.

 DJI Pocket 2